cnizzardini/cakephp-swagger-bake/docs/attributes.md

 ### OpenApiDto

-Method level attribute for building query or form parameters from a DataTransferObject.
+Method level attribute for building query parameters or request bodies from a DataTransferObject.

 For versions v2.2.5 or higher use: